osulibraries/generate_osul_accession_identifiers/README.md

   REPO YYYY NNNN

-Where REPO is a custom OSUL key derived from the Repo name (defined in the layout_head.html.erb), YYYY is the current year, and NNN is a sequence number.
+Where REPO is a custom OSUL key derived from the Repository name (defined in the layout_head.html.erb), YYYY is the current year, and NNNN is the padded sequence number.

+The goal of this plugin is to maintain the integrity of the sequence while allowing the user to override and customize identifiers.

+BEHAVIOR:

-This plugin will generate an "expected" identifier on accession initialization, but will not increment the sequence then.
+When a new Accession is created it will generate an "expected" identifier but will not increment the sequence at that point.

-When the form is saved the sequence is incremented if the identifier matches what the expected identifier was.
+When the form is saved the sequence is incremented if the identifier still matches the given expected identifier.

-If the identifier matches the expected identifier but was found to be identical to another in the repository this most likely means someone working in the same repository was given the same expected identifier, and saved their accession first.
-In this case, when the sequence is incremented we will take the value of the new sequence value and apply that to the third part of the identifier.
+If the identifier matches the expected identifier but was found to be identical to another identifier in the repository*, when the sequence is incremented it will update the third part of the identifier with the value of the updated sequence before the accession saves.

-This functionality maintains the integrity of the sequence while allowing the user to customize identifiers.
+If any of the first three parts of the identifier are modified by the user, and no longer match the given expected identifier, the sequence will NOT be incremented.

+If the first three parts of the expected identifier are accepted but something is added to the fourth part, the sequence will still be incremented.